Digital Image Correlation Engine

 When DICe is configured before building, CMake will default to using the same compilers that were used to build Trilinos.
 Nothing extra has to be done in the DICe CMake scripts to enable MPI parallelism.

-There are three ways that the subsets can be decomposed over the set of processors.
-If the initialization method is USE_FIELD_VALUES (no neighbor solution is needed to initialize each frame's solution) the subsets will be split up evenly across the number of processors.
-If the initialization method is USE_NEIGHBOR_VALUES the subsets will be split into groups that share a common seed.
+the subsets will be split into groups that share a common seed.
 In this case, the maximum number of processors in use will be equal to the number of seeds that are specified in the input.
 If more processors are requested than seeds, the extra processors will remain idle with not subsets to evaluate.
-A third case involves the initialization method being USE_NEIGHBOR_VALUE_FIRST_STEP_ONLY.
-In this case, the decomposition of subsets will be the same as USE_NEIGHBOR_VALUES, but only for the first frame.
-If the analysis involves more than one frame, for subsequent frames the subsets will be split evenly over the number of processors available, regardless of how many seeds are specified.
+A third case involves the initialization method being USE_NEIGHBOR_VALUE_FIRST_STEP_ONLY

 The solution output from a parallel run will be concatenated into one file, written by process 0.
 Timing files, on the other hand, are written for each processor individually.
 The file naming convention for parallel runs is